RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 ## Heatsinks

-To reduce the risk of failing custom ICs heatsinks are added.
-One of the heatsinks are already there: the large metal can surrounding the VIC-II IC is actually a perfect heatsink.
-But some the thermal paste was completely dried up, so some new thermal is added.
-Usually, heatsink is also added to the MOS 6581 SID chip, but since this is replaced with the new ARMSID this is not necessary.
+To reduce the risk of failing custom ICs, heatsinks are added.
+One of the heatsinks is already present: the large metal can surrounding the VIC-II IC actually works as an excellent heatsink.
+However, some of the thermal paste had completely dried out, so new thermal paste is applied.

+Usually, a heatsink is also added to the MOS 6581 SID chip, but since this has been replaced with a new ARMSID, this is not necessary.
 The ARMSID runs very cool.

-Some heatsinks are added to the MOS 6510 CPU IC.
+An additional heatsink is added to the MOS 6510 CPU IC.

 <p align="center">
     <img src="Images/Main25.jpeg" alt="Description" width="600">